-During fiscal year 2006, we began significant expansion of our facilities and throughput to respond to the increasing level of sales.
+During fiscal 2006, we began significant expansion of our facilities and throughput to respond to the increasing level of sales.
 Prior to that time, substantially all of our products were manufactured in our main facility in Brookings, South Dakota.
-During fiscal year 2007, we began manufacturing in Sioux Falls, South Dakota and Redwood Falls, Minnesota.
-We also deployed a limited amount of manufacturing in China and expect to expand that location in the upcoming fiscal year.
+During fiscal 2007, we began manufacturing in Sioux Falls, South Dakota and Redwood Falls, Minnesota.
+We also deployed a limited amount of manufacturing in China, and we expect to expand manufacturing at that location at some time in the future.
 Locations outside of Brookings now produce a material amount of our products.

-During fiscal year 2007, we began reorganizing our plants to more closely align them with the five business units described above.
-In the fourth quarter and fiscal year 2008, we deepened this reorganization by allocating inventory and decentralizing various other functions to each plant.
+During fiscal 2007, we began reorganizing our plants to more closely align them with the five business units described above.
+In fiscal 2008 and 2009, we expanded this reorganization by allocating inventory and decentralizing various other functions to each plant.
 This resulted in significant investment in replicating processes which in prior years were centralized.
 This was extremely important given the rapid growth of the business and the resulting unique needs of our customers in each business unit.
-Our goal is to align sales, marketing, engineering and manufacturing into a cohesive business unit with a focus on customers while not giving up the synergies of shared resources.
+Our goal was to align sales, marketing, engineering and manufacturing into a cohesive business unit with a focus on customers while not giving up the synergies of shared resources.
 In addition, given the cyclical nature of some parts of our business, we need to maintain our ability to manufacture the same products across our plants so that we can smooth out the peaks and valleys of customer demand of the various business units.
+During the second half of fiscal 2009, as a result of the downturn in business, primarily in our commercial business, it became more important to share the plants across business units.
+We expect that emphasis on aligning manufacturing to a business unit as opposed to a shared resource will continue to change as our business changes.